 Thu Oct 26 14:30:00 CST 2023 |

-in the AnQiCMS article or product list (viaarchiveListtags), as well as the article detail page (viaarchiveDetailtags), each article will haveCreatedTime(Article creation/publishing time) andUpdatedTime(Article last updated time) these two fields, they are provided in timestamp format.
+In the AnQiCMS article or product list (viaarchiveListtags), as well as on the article detail page (viaarchiveDetailtags), each article will haveCreatedTime(Article creation/publishing time) andUpdatedTimeThese two fields, (article last updated time), are provided in timestamp format.

-Assuming you are looping through a list of articles on a page and you have already assigned the article data toarchivesa variable, then in the loop bodyitemyou can format the time like this:
+Assuming you are looping through articles on a list page and have already assigned the article data toarchivesa variable, then in the loop bodyitemyou can format the time like this:

 {% archiveList archives with type="page" limit="10" %}